isovector/certainty-by-construction/src/book/4-decidability.lagda.md

     tri> : ¬ A → ¬ B → C → Tri A B C
 ```

-and we can lift this notion to `Trichotomous`, stating that for two relations,
+and we can lift this notion to `type:Trichotomous`, stating that for two relations,
 one equality-like, and one less-than-like, we can always determine which holds:

 ```agda